 It is possible to omit the calibration process, if less accurate results are acceptable.
 The errors that the calibration process eliminates are mostly differences in the timing within the Base Radios.
-If the user accepts a decrease in accuracy of the interference location of tenths of a mile, depending on the location of the interference, then the calibration process can be skipped.
-The calibration process can be skipped by setting a channel to default calibration to enable running the analytics without calibration for that particular channel.
+If the user accepts a decrease in accuracy of the interference location of tenths of a mile, depending on the location of the interference, the calibration process can be skipped by setting a channel to default calibration.